 The British Virgin Islands offer important business advantages and a number of banking options for those who are interested in BVI company set up.
 Noting the important regulations for financial disclosure currently in force is important, however, for the most part, account holders are subject to a high degree of confidentiality.
 Opening a bank account in the Virgin Islands is a process that can take place with the help of our team.
 Investors who choose to have their company professionally managed should also note that they could choose between having a joint signatory or sole signatory on the company’s bank accounts.

-Please do not hesitate to contact us for more information and advice on offshore companies and offshore bank accounts in the BVI.
+Please do not hesitate to contact us for more information and advice on offshore companies and offshore bank accounts in the BVI in 2021.

 Call us now at +44 203 287 0408to set up an appointment with our business consultants in the British Virgin Islands.
 Alternatively you can incorporate your company without traveling to the British Virgin Islands.